sboukoros/SPLcli/README.md

 # On how to setup the tool:

-# How to build the docker image
+# Option 1 - How to build the docker image
 Navigate to the folder where the Dockerfile is.
 Build the image: $ docker build -t <nameYOUwant>
 Run the app: $ docker run <nameYOUGave> -it

 For the program to run, it needs to run interactively.
 Hence, the -it option.

+# Option 2 - Install and run locally
+Clone the repo and enter it.
+Build the SPLcli package using pip $ pip install .
+Run the tool using the SPLcli command.

 # On how to run the tool:
 Usage: SPLcli [OPTIONS] INPUTFILE OUTPUTFILE COMMAND [ARGS]...